campolloram/my-notes/SAA/notes.md

 - For replicating IGW resilient you need to create one per AZ
 - It has two charging elements, one that is per hour and another that is per data volume

+Exam question: EC2 can be used as a NAT instance (AWS recommends using NAT Gateway instead), by default EC2 drops any data in the netowrk card when that network is not either the source or the destination of a request.
+If you ever need an EC2 instance to function as a NAT instance you need to disable the setting called "Source/Destination Checks".

+You should only use NAT instances over NAT gateways if you are in a budget.
+This is because NAT Gateways scale depending on your traffic, so the cost is not deterministic.

+Another pro of NAT instances is that you can connect to the instance and also use if for other purposes.
+NAT Gateways cant be connected to the O/S

+Exam Question: NAT Gateways ONLY SUPPORT NACLs (can't have a security group), NAT instanes can have security groups.

+NAT Gateways do not work with IPv6, IPv6 does not need NAT at all.
+As long as you add to your route table the route: "::/0 -> IGW" that will give any instance in the subnet that have IPv6 bi-directional connectivity